MandoA/sitefarm-acquia/README.md

 # Local Dev Tips

+## Running Behat with Docksal

+Docksal includes Docker images for running Behat with selenium and the chrome driver.
+No need to install anything else.

+`$ fin behat` = Runs all behat tests

+`$ fin behat --tags=@local` = Runs all behat tests with the `@local` tag

+`$ fin bhl` = Shortcut for `$ fin behat --tags=@local`

+A VNC window will open displaying the browser as it goes through the `@javascript` tests.
+If your OS doesn't support that, follow the connection information that is displayed in the script output.

 ## Updating Drupal Core

 This project will attempt to keep all of your Drupal Core files up-to-date; the